The Sacrificial System After Christ's Return

 For people to truly repent, there must be an intense desire and effort to have a change of heart.
 This type of change leads people away from all aspects of evil and leads them toward that which is of God.
 Repentance is a change in one's attitudes, state of mind, priorities, and lifestyle.

-True repentance also requires a total commitment and an unconditional surrender to the rule and authority of God.
-A fundamental teaching of both the Old and New Testaments is that people must be in obedience to God's laws, precepts, and principles before they will be granted salvation.
+True repentance requires a total commitment and an unconditional surrender to the rule and authority of God.
+A fundamental teaching of the biblical record is that people must be in obedience to God's laws, precepts, and principles before they will be granted salvation.

 True repentance is much more than an emotional feeling of sorrow or remorse; people who are truly repentant must not only regret having sinned but also no longer make a practice of sinning.
 People who are seeking to please God should strive with their entire being to obey God.
 See Isa.29:13; Ezk.33:31-32; Matt.15:7-9; Lk.3:7-8; Rom.6:21-22.